Aliases for CHM Gene

 GeneCards Summary for CHM Gene

-CHM (CHM, Rab Escort Protein 1) is a Protein Coding gene.
-Diseases associated with CHM include Choroideremia and X-Linked Disease.
-Among its related pathways are Vesicle-mediated transport and Gene Expression.
-GO annotations related to this gene include GTPase activator activity and Rab geranylgeranyltransferase activity.
+CHM (CHM Rab Escort Protein) is a Protein Coding gene.
+Diseases associated with CHM include Choroideremia and Retinitis Pigmentosa.
+Among its related pathways are Metabolism of proteins and RAB GEFs exchange GTP for GDP on RABs.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rab geranylgeranyltransferase activity.
 An important paralog of this gene is CHML.

 Substrate-binding subunit of the Rab geranylgeranyltransferase (GGTase) complex.
 Binds unprenylated Rab proteins and presents the substrate peptide to the catalytic component B composed of RABGGTA and RABGGTB, and remains bound to it after the geranylgeranyl transfer reaction.
 The component A is thought to be regenerated by transferring its prenylated Rab back to the donor membrane.
 Besides, a pre-formed complex consisting of CHM and the Rab GGTase dimer (RGGT or component B) can bind to and prenylate Rab proteins; this alternative pathway is proposed to be the predominant pathway for Rab protein geranylgeranylation.